mnojek/robocon-snake/README.md

 - **Maps**:
   - The game features multiple maps.
   - Advance to the next map by reaching the required score.
+- **Game Over**:
-- **Game Over**: The game ends when you lose all your lives.
+  - The game ends when you lose all your lives.
+  - You get extra points when you finish all maps with remaining lives.

 ## High Scores

 - After the game ends, submit your name to save your score.
-- High scores are stored locally in your browser's `localStorage`.
+- High scores are stored locally in your browser's `localStorage` and in a `highscores.json` file.
 - View the high score board after submitting your score.

 ## Credits